How to Increase Engagement on Twitter in 2026 (15 Tips)

 What is Twitter Engagement?

-Twitter engagement is when users interact with your posts.
+Twitter engagement is when users interact with your posts on X/Twitter.
 Those interactions can appear in the following ways:

 • Clicking the heart icon for Twitter likes